 In which economic sectors were the investments made?

-During the reference period, the Fund's portfolio of investments, which have reached FID, consisted of nine investments in a portfolio of energy generation.
+During the reference period, the Fund's portfolio of investments which have reached FID consisted of one investment in a portfolio of energy transmission and distribution.

-Sector 2023 7 2024

-Sub-Industry 2023 2024
+Sector Sub-Industry 2023 2024

 Utilities

+Energy infrastructure 98% 98%